pcolazurdo/aws-lambda-powertools-python/docs/utilities/batch.md

 ### Choosing between decorator and context manager

-They have nearly the same behaviour when it comes to processing messages from the batch:
+Both have nearly the same behaviour when it comes to processing messages from the batch:

-* **Entire batch has been successfully processed**, where your Lambda handler returned successfully, we will let SQS delete the batch to optimize your cost
+* **Entire batch has been successfully processed**, where your Lambda handler returned successfully, we will let Lambda delete the batch to optimize your cost
 * **Entire Batch has been partially processed successfully**, where exceptions were raised within your `record handler`, we will:
     - **1)** Delete successfully processed messages from the queue by directly calling `sqs:DeleteMessageBatch`
     - **2)** Raise `SQSBatchProcessingError` to ensure failed messages return to your SQS queue